alari69/faq/README.md

         other areas.
 I also needed to add a public folder Avatars to the Storage directory for the Default image.
 When the user creates a profile or logs in, the default image shows with their name.
 An issue arose that coud not be fixed when the app was uploaded to Heroku.
 The file is not stored on Heroku.
+Heroku doesn't carry over stored files.
 I also updated the looks of certain areas of pages on the website.
             Last, I attempted to create a way for the user to upload their own image for a profile picture.
         I was not able to accomplish this as I would get an error.
-Afetr the error I would refresh the page and the image would show.
-I took 2-3 days to try and figure out and I could not.
-        I removed the code BUT sent a branch to Github (final feature II) to show my efforts
+After the error I would refresh the page and the image would show.
+This entailed using public folders, files, so images could be accessed.
+Also User and Profile controller, and altering some view , and needing to upload and use Imaage Intervention.
+It took 2-3 days to try and figure out and I could not.I removed the code BUT sent a branch to Github (final feature II) to show my efforts.

     Story I-A website seems better when personalized, so a good feature is seeing your name when you login.